 For a trader the live price action is super important because we need to be able to read the price as it is being printed in live time.

 As a price action trader you have a clear insight into the market.
-Using your price action you are able to see the behavior of the market and what traders are doing in real-time through your live price as it is being printed.
+Using price action you are able to see the behavior of the market and what traders are doing in real-time as price is forming.

 Price does not move for any other reason.
 There are plenty of indirect reasons why price may move or reasons that may explain why a trader decides to trade the way they do, but the reason price moves is because of buying and selling and more importantly because of “Supply and Demand”.

-As I cover in great depth in the recent trading tutorial To be a Successful Trader – Forget the News, traders move the markets and whilst traders can change their minds and be swayed on what way they are going to trade by many things, ultimately it is the traders who are buying and selling that makes price go up and down.
+As I cover in greater depth in the trading tutorial To be a Successful Trader – Forget the News, traders move the markets and whilst traders can change their minds and be swayed on what way they are going to trade by many things, ultimately it is the traders who are buying and selling that makes price go up and down.

 It is this push and pull between supply and demand that makes price go up and down, not other factors such as news.